{{ propApi.closeIcon }}

 Requirements for the design and construction of buildings and structures in a bushfire prone area.

-AS 3959 specifies the construction requirements for buildings built in bushfire-prone areas in order to improve the buildings resistance to bushfire attack including from burning embers, radiant heat and flame contact or a combination of these.
+AS 3959:2018 specifies the construction requirements for buildings built in bushfire-prone areas in order to improve the buildings resistance to bushfire attack including from burning embers, radiant heat and flame contact or a combination of these.

 The primary objective of this Australian Standard is providing a measure of protection for the occupants of buildings until the fire front passes, as well as providing a measure of protection to the building itself.

-This standard does not provide a guarantee the building will survive a bushfire attack on every occasion.
+This Standard does not provide a guarantee the building will survive a bushfire attack on every occasion.

-• Section 1 deals with the scope, the objectives of the standard and how it should be applied.
-It also covers other Australian Standards that are referenced, relevant definitions of words and terms used in the standard, a flowchart on how to determine construction requirements and explains the Bushfire Attack Levels (BALs).
+• Section 1: Deals with the scope, the objectives of the standard and how it should be applied - It also covers other Australian Standards that are referenced, relevant definitions of words and terms used in the standard, a flowchart on how to determine construction requirements and explains the Bushfire Attack Levels (BALs).

-• Section 2 provides information and a procedure on how to determine the BAL of any given site, vegetation classification and the slope of sites.
+• Section 2: Provides information and a procedure - on how to determine the BAL of any given site, vegetation classification and the slope of sites.
 It also provides diagrams of various forms of vegetation for easy identification.

-• Section 3 covers the general requirements that may apply through all BAL levels.
+• Section 3: Covers the general requirements - that may apply through all BAL levels.
 It deals with attached and adjacent structures, decorative mouldings, gaps and screening materials, bushfire shutter requirements, glazing and sarking and also the requirements if using timber logs in construction.

-• Section 4 deals with BAL Low requirements and just notes there are no bushfire construction requirements under BAL-Low.
+• Section 4: Deals with BAL Low requirements - and just notes there are no bushfire construction requirements under BAL-Low.

-• Section 5 provides the construction requirements for BAL 12.5 which is concerned with ember attack.
+• Section 5: Provides the construction requirements for BAL 12.5 - which is concerned with ember attack.
 It covers the construction requirements for the sub-floor through to the roof including windows and external doors.

-• Section 6 provides the construction requirements for BAL 19 which is concerned with both ember attack and increased heat flux and covers the same building elements as BAL 12.5.
+• Section 6: Provides the construction requirements for BAL 19 - which is concerned with both ember attack and increased heat flux and covers the same building elements as BAL 12.5.

-• Section 7 provides the construction requirements for BAL 29 which deals with both ember attack and increased heat flux and covers the same building elements as the other BALs.
+• Section 7: Provides the construction requirements for BAL 29 - which deals with both ember attack and increased heat flux and covers the same building elements as the other BALs.

-• Section 8 provides construction requirements for BAL 40 where the concern is for both ember attack, increased heat flux and the likelihood of direct flame contact to a building and covers the same building elements as the other BALs.
+• Section 8: Provides construction requirements for BAL 40 - where the concern is for both ember attack, increased heat flux and the likelihood of direct flame contact to a building and covers the same building elements as the other BALs.

-• Section 9 covers the most extreme bushfire attack level BAL Flame Zone (BAL FZ).
-This is where direct flame contact will occur as well as ember attack and heat flux.
+• Section 9: Covers the most extreme bushfire attack level BAL Flame Zone (BAL FZ) - This is where direct flame contact will occur as well as ember attack and heat flux.
 The construction requirements covered under BAL FZ are the same as the other levels but it is important to note that for some elements there are no construction solutions and compliance is determined through testing standards.

-This standard also contains 8 appendices consisting of:
+This standard also contains eight appendices:

 • Appendix A provides a worked example on how to complete an assessment to determine a BAL